ghc-proposals/ghc-proposals/proposals/0000-local-imports.rst

 Invalid local import declarations
 #################################

-Local import declarations must not be empty and must not import any *record field labels*.
+Local import declarations must not be empty.

 Local import declarations of the form ::